nmc-cafes/duet-tools/docs/index.md

 The goals of duet-tools are to:

+1. Write a DUET input file.
-1. Read in DUET outputs for easy manipulation.
+2. Read in DUET outputs for easy manipulation.
-2. Calibrate DUET outputs by scaling the magnitude of the parameter values while retaining the spatial distributions from DUET.
+3. Calibrate DUET outputs by scaling the magnitude of the parameter values while retaining the spatial distributions from DUET.
-3. Provide a platform for the future development of additional tools centered around DUET
+4. Provide a platform for the future development of additional tools centered around DUET.

 ## Installation